andrew-william-dev/HiveTalk/.github/PULL_REQUEST_TEMPLATE/bugfix.md

+---
+name: Bug Fix
+about: Describe the bug you resolved
+---

 ## Description
 Describe the bug that was fixed.
 Example: "Fixed crash when submitting an empty comment" or "Resolved incorrect vote count display."